EvMad/EvMad/README.md

 ### CURRENT GOALS

-My current goal is to learn as much as I can about Web Development, UX/UI, and Multi-Media, through collaboration and hands-on experience.
+My current goal is to learn as much as I can about Web Development, UX/UI, and Multi-Media through collaboration and hands-on experience.

 #### BACKGROUND